body dysmorphia: realities, tips and resources

 body dysmorphia tips

-Making it a part of your self love journey
+make it a part of your self love journey

-Body dysmorphia can be a part of your self love journey.
-It takes a lot to love your body (with all your insecurities and “problem” spots.)
 It’s a powerful thing to have things you don’t like about your body and still love it without always thinking you have to work on certain things.
 You don’t always have to have a goal or want to be a certain size/weight to be happy.

-It’s fun to work on your body (in a healthy way) and be excited about seeing progress.
 BUT it’s also fun to love the way it looks already and work towards what you want it to look like (again, in a healthy way.)

 So how do you do that?

-Do things that make you feel positive about your body.
+do things that make you feel positive about your body

-Take photos of yourself when you’re feeling good about your body.
-And look back at them when you’re not feeling your best.
 It can remind you of the good days and when you’re feeling positive about how you look.
 It can also reinforce the idea that our bodies are always changing, and how you’re feeling right now may not be how you always feel.

 “One day I had to sit down with myself and decide that I loved myself no matter what my body looked like and what other people thought about my body.”